alopez/alopez.github.com/join.md

 consider you for funding, which is crucial since we only make funded offers (unless you have a full outside scholarship).

-Since CDT funding will only be announced in December 2018, these programmes will necessarily have later deadlines for the 2019 admissions cycle only.
+Since CDT funding will only be announced in February 2019, these programmes will necessarily have later deadlines for the 2019 admissions cycle only.